Yoast/developer/docs/development/environment/setup.md

 *   Under the Run menu in PhpStorm, go to `Edit configurations`.
 *   In the following window, press the `+` in the left corner and choose PHPUnit in the options.
-*   Select the option: `Defined in the configuration page` and check the checkbox for `Use alternative configuration file`.
+*   Select the option: `Defined in the configuration file` and check the checkbox for `Use alternative configuration file`.
 *   Behind the checkbox, enter the full path to the `phpunit.xml.dist` file.
 This file is located in the plugin directory.
 If the repository contains a `phpunit.xml` file, use that one instead. (i.e wordpress-seo has two types of tests.
 Use `phpunit-integration.xml.dist` for the 'old' integration tests, and `phpunit.xml.dist` for the BrainMonkey tests.)
 *   Now you've entered the path, press the icon on the far right.
 This will bring you to the `Test frameworks` window.
 *   Press the plus icon and select the first option: `PHPUnit Local`.
 Select `Path to phpunit.phar` and enter the path to the file.
 It's probably in your `/Cellar` directory.
 If you do not have a `phpunit.phar` file yet, you can download it here: [https://phar.phpunit.de/](https://phar.phpunit.de/)